 If the creditor is entitled to recover current payments from the debtor, such payments are recovered outside the bankruptcy proceedings.

-‘Current payments’ refer to monetary obligations, requests for payment of severance benefits and remuneration of current and former employees employed under an employment contract, and mandatory payments arising after the date of the application for a declaration of bankruptcy.
-Requests for payment for goods supplied, services provided and works performed after initiation of the bankruptcy proceedings are also considered current payments.
-Such requests for payment are not included in the register of creditors’ claims.
+‘Current payments’ refer to monetary obligations, claims for payment of severance benefits and salaries of current and former employees employed under an employment contract, and mandatory payments arising after the date the application for declaring a debtor bankrupt is accepted for consideration by the court.
+Claims for payment for goods supplied, services provided and works performed after initiation of the bankruptcy proceedings are also considered as current payments.
+Such claims for payment are not included in the register of creditors’ claims.

 Claims regarding current payments are satisfied in the following order:

-- second priority – payments for judicial expenses and the performance of obligations by the insolvency officer and other persons whose involvement in the bankruptcy proceedings is mandatory;
+- first priority – payments for judicial expenses and performance of obligations by a bankruptcy manager and other persons whose involvement in the bankruptcy proceedings is mandatory;

-- third priority – payments of severance benefits and remuneration of current and former employees;
+- second priority – payments of severance benefits and salaries of current and former employees;

-- fourth priority – payments for the performance of obligations by persons engaged by the insolvency officer (apart from persons whose involvement is mandatory);
+- third priority – payments for the performance of obligations by persons engaged by a bankruptcy manager (apart from persons whose involvement is mandatory);

-- sixth priority – other payments in chronological order.
+- fifth priority – other payments in chronological order.

 Is trade credit insurance commonly purchased in your jurisdiction?